remarkablegames/phaser-template/README.md

 $ git commit -m "feat: initialize project from phaser-template"
 ```

-> The commit message should follow the [Conventional Commits](https://conventionalcommits.org) format.
-(It becomes useful during a release.)
+> Commit messages follow the [Conventional Commits](https://conventionalcommits.org/) format.
+(Used when releasing a new version.)

-Don't forget to [push the local repository to GitHub](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) or another remote:
+Don't forget to [push the local repository to GitHub](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) or to another remote repository:

 ```sh
 $ git remote add origin <remote-repository-url>